Splitties/refreshVersions/docs/index.md

 ## Contributing

+If you only want to submit an issue, see this [quick guide](contributing/submitting-issues.md) to maximize the likelihood of it being eventually resolved.

+If you want to submit a successful PR, start by reading [our guide](contributing/before-you-contribute.md).

+## License

-- This project is under the MIT License.
+This project is provided under the MIT License.
-- Explain your use case and start the discussion before your submit a pull-request
-- [CONTRIBUTING]({{link.site}}/CONTRIBUTING) describes the process for submitting pull requests.